ajv-validator/ajv/docs/standalone.md

 - to reduce the browser bundle size - Ajv is not included in the bundle (although if you have a large number of schemas the bundle can become bigger - when the total size of generated validation code is bigger than Ajv code).
 - to reduce the start-up time - the validation and compilation of schemas will happen during build time.
-- to avoid dynamic code evaluation with Function constructor (used for schema compilation) - it can be prohibited in case [Content Security Policy](http://www.html5rocks.com/en/tutorials/security/content-security-policy/) is used.
+- to avoid dynamic code evaluation with Function constructor (used for schema compilation) - when it is prohibited by the browser page [Content Security Policy](./security.md#content-security-policy).

 This functionality in Ajv v7 supersedes deprecated package ajv-pack that can be used with Ajv v6.
 All schemas, including those with recursive references, formats and user-defined keywords are supported, with few [limitations](#configuration-and-limitations).